teragramgius/GherryPlus/docs/architecture.md

 Social Connection: Support groups, forums, direct messaging, and local events
 Resources: Educational materials, expert advice, and external resources Personal Section: User profile, settings, customization options, personalized content, and progress tracking

+# Operations
+Based on the CRUD model:
+Create Read (view) Update (edit) Delete for each concept(previously defined).
+Individual operations performed by individual actors on individual concepts are discovered hrough a table, representing, for each actor, the Cartesian product between the operation types and the concepts.
+Our only actor is the end user, so we only need to provide one table.